AimbotParce/MDS-MUD-NamedEntityRecognition/README.md

 The aim of this project is to set up a system for discovering named entities in text.
 Specifically, the focus lies on extracting the names of drugs, drug groups, drug brands, etc from a collection of sentences.

-## Methodology

-We adopted the B-I-O (Beginning, Inside, Outside) tagging scheme to annotate named entities in our text data, extending it with class-specific labels tailored to our domain.
-Each token in a sentence is labeled according to whether it begins (B-) or continues (I-) an entity, or falls outside any entity (O).
-The entity classes include `drug_n` (specific drug names), `drug` (general drug mentions), `group` (drug groups), and `brand` (commercial drug brands).
-For example, a phrase like “acetaminophen tablet” might be labeled as `B-drug_n I-drug_n`.

-The workflow used is as follows:
-1. Features are extracted using a feature extraction strategy, which can be changed for each of the experiments, for both the training and validation datasets.
-Feature lists are stored in two different files.
-2. A training script loads the training features file and trains a model to predict the labels.
-The model is saved to disk, alongside any other trained objects (code maps, for example).
-3. A predict script loads the model and the test features file and predicts the label for each of the words.
-Resulting tags are stored in a file.
-4. An evaluator script loads the predicted tags, and the test features file, compares the two and spits out a table with the statistics.

 ## Structure of this repo

 * For simplicity, the full dataset used can be found in the [`data/`](data/) folder, which is split into [`data/train/`](data/train/) and [`data/devel/`](data/devel/) for training and validation respectively.